Short-Term Job Adventures Connecticut

 With its incredible location in the southern Berkshires, you will be connected to so many of the cultural hubs in the Northeast.
 Just 2½ hours from both Boston and New York City, but at the same time you are tucked away in the wilds of northwestern Connecticut.

 Working with school weekday groups and weekend family and conference groups, Camp Jewell YMCA Program Instructors will teach outdoor educational classes, facilitate team building programs, lead activities that include archery, arts and crafts, low and high ropes and zip lining (with an incredible zip line that’s 1,400 feet long and crosses the lake!) and assist in leading two evening program per week.
 Positions are available during the spring (early April to early June—with a summer camp position option), fall (late August to mid-November) and winter (late December to April).
+A Bachelor's degree (or in progress) in education or recreation is preferred.
 If you like to work hard and have fun, fill out the online application or connect with Rich Krudner for more information.

 |Spring Season Employment

-• Camp Jewell is seeking Program Instructors for the spring season (early April to early June).
+• Camp Jewell is seeking Program Instructors for the spring season (early April to early June + summer camp option).
 Apply now!

 School Retreat Director